akeneo/pim-helpcenter/content/updates/productivity/2-Easier-collaboration-with-increased-import-and-export-capabilities.md

 ## Import assets with Excel or CSV files
 ::: meta-data type="New" ee-only="true" link-to-doc="../articles/import-assets.html"

 To save you a tremendous amount of time, it is now possible to mass import assets via Excel or CSV files containing all your asset values.
-Indeed, in our `Import` menu, you can now discover a brand new import profile dedicated to this task.
+Indeed, in our `Import` menu, you can access a brand new import profile dedicated to this task.

 ![Asset import profile](../img/asset-import-profile.png)